frederic-perez/AmE-dictionary/data/dictionary.md

 __weigh__ _v_ :two::mute:[wei~~gh~~] :es: sopesar?
 __weight__ _n_ :two::mute:[wei~~gh~~t] _You took some weight off your shoulders._
 __weighty__ _His weighty agenda._
-__welfare__ _n_ :three: The health, happiness, and fortunes of a person or group. _Syn_ well-being, health, good health, happiness _They don't give a damn about the welfare of their families._ :es: bienestar, prosperidad
+__welfare__ _n_ :three: The health, happiness, and fortunes of a person or group. _Syn_ well-being, health, good health, happiness _They don’t give a damn about the welfare of their families._ :es: bienestar, prosperidad
 __well out__ _v_
 __well played__ _idiom_
 __well-adjusted__ _adj_ Mentally or emotionally stable; not troubled or distressed: _a well-adjusted new student._